 Indirect Support Any payment or other form of financial or material support or sponsorship that you receive from any organisation that falls within Phone-paid Services Authority or any other PRS related sphere and benefits an organisation in which you or a close family member has an interest (for example a grant or sponsorship of an academic post).
-Trusteeships Any investment or involvement in the PRS sector in industry held by a charity for which you or a close family member is a trustee. close family member is a trastee.
-Any Relevant Retirement Benefit Schemes Any retirement benefit schemes for you or a close family member with a current or potential interest or involvement in the PRS sector which might influence your judgement, deliberation, action as a member of Phone-paid Services Authority or might be perceived by a reasonable member of the public as doing so.
-Any Other Details of Relevant Interests/Conflicts Not Covered Above, Including Significant Interests of A Close Family Member For example: interests that might influence your judgement, deliberation, action as a member of Phone-paid Services Authority or might be perceived by a reasonable member of the public as doing so.
-1.10/01/3-30/
+Trusteeships Any investment or involvement in the PRS sector in industry held by a charity for which you or a close family member is a trustee.
+The state of the s Any Relevant Retirement Benefit Schemes Any retirement benefit schemes for you or a close family member with a current or potential interest or involvement in the PRS sector which might influence your judgement, deliberation, action as a member of Phone-paid Services Authority or might be perceived by a reasonable member of the public as doing so.
+Any Other Details of Relevant Interests/Conflicts Not Covered Above, Including Significant Interests of A Close Family Member For example: interests that might influence your judgement, deliberation, action as a member of Phone-paid Services Authority or might be perceived by a reasonable member of the public as